True-Defi/novation-dex-api/documentation.md

 ## [`/tokens`](https://api.thenovation.com/tokens)

-Returns the tokens in the top ~1000 pairs on PancakeSwap, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on Novation, sorted by reserves.

 ### Request